 While average personal injury lawsuits can vary in size and severity, Thibeault estimates that his company saved upwards of $500K in legal and settlement fees from just the one incident.
 Beyond monetary savings is the peace of mind the best truck dash cams may provide.
 The Nybll driver could rest assured he would be proven innocent in the situation because the “incident had been captured properly,” said Thibeault.

-Advancements like truck dash cams can lead to higher team morale, a condition within any business that is impossible to force.
-Meanwhile, businesses are utilizing dash cams not just to prevent loss, but to increase efficiency in their day-to-day work.
+Advancements like truck dash cams can lead to higher team morale, a condition within any fleet that’s impossible to force.
+Meanwhile, many fleets are utilizing dash cams not just to prevent loss, but to increase efficiency in their day-to-day work.
 If time is money, then the time they’ve saved in optimizing workflow is directly reflected in their bottom line.